-DHT 2822 COMMUNITY DENTAL HEALTH I. This course provides an introduction to preventive dentistry as administered on federal, state, and local levels through official and voluntary health agencies scientific study of social interactions between individuals and groups.
-Field experience gives an opportunity to observe and participate in some phases of community and school dental health programs.
+DHT 2822 COMMUNITY DENTAL HEALTH I. This course provides an introduction to preventive dentistry as administered on federal, state, and local levels through official and voluntary health

 2 Semester Credit Hours: Lecture.
 2 hrs

 DHT 2832 COMMUNITY DENTAL HEALTH II.
 This course is a continuation of Community Dental Health I and includes application of preventive dentistry.
 Field experiences to give an opportunity and participate in some phases of community and/or school dental health programs.